Villa Borghese gardens: History

-In 1605, Cardinal Scipione Borghese, nephew of Pope Paul V and patron of Bernini, began turning this former vineyard into the most extensive gardens built in Rome since Antiquity.
-The vineyard's site is identified with the gardens of Lucullus, the most famous in the late Roman republic.
-In the 19th century much of the garden's former formality was remade as a landscape garden in the English taste (illustration, right).
-The Villa Borghese gardens were long informally open, but were bought by the commune of Rome and given to the public in 1903.
+Marcantonio's sons, Camillo and Francesco Borghese expanded the park further.

+The Villa Borghese gardens were long informally open, but was bought by the commune of Rome and given to the public in 1903.
+Since 1904 monuments depicting famous foreign personalities and writers such as Victor Hugo, have been placed along the avenues of the villa.
+The statue of Goethe was a gift to the city of Rome from Wilhelm II, German Emperor.

 The large landscape park in the English taste contains several villas.
 The Spanish Steps lead up to this park, and there is another entrance at the Porte del Popolo by Piazza del Popolo.
 The Pincio (the Pincian Hill of ancient Rome), in the south part of the park, offers one of the greatest views over Rome.